Irish Free State

 In 1931, with the passage of the Statute of Westminster, the Parliament of the United Kingdom relinquished nearly all of its remaining authority to legislate for the Irish Free State and the other dominions.
 This granted the Free State internationally recognised independence.

-In the first months of the Irish Free State, the Irish Civil War was waged between the newly established National Army and the Anti-Treaty IRA, which refused to recognise the state.
+In the first months of the Free State, the Irish Civil War was waged between the newly established National Army and the Anti-Treaty IRA, which refused to recognise the state.
 The Civil War ended in victory for the government forces, with its opponents dumping their arms in May 1923.
 The Anti-Treaty political party, Sinn Féin, refused to take its seats in the Dáil, leaving the relatively small Labour Party as the only opposition party.
 In 1926, when Sinn Féin president Éamon de Valera failed to have this policy reversed, he resigned from Sinn Féin and led most of its membership into a new party, Fianna Fáil, which entered the Dáil following the 1927 general election.
 It formed the government after the 1932 general election, when it became the largest party.

 De Valera abolished the oath of allegiance and embarked on an economic war with the UK.
 In 1937, he drafted a new constitution, which was adopted by a plebiscite in July of that year.
-The Irish Free State came to an end with the coming into force of the new constitution on 29 December 1937, when the state took the name "Ireland".
+The Free State came to an end with the coming into force of the new constitution on 29 December 1937, when the state took the name "Ireland".